MinecraftForge/Documentation/docs/concepts/internationalization.md

 - `format(String, Object...)` localizes in the client's locale with formatting.
 The first parameter is a translation key, and the rest are formatting arguments for `String.format(String, Object...)`.

-### `net.minecraft.util.text.translation.I18n` (deprecated)

-**This class is deprecated and should always be avoided.** It is intended to be used by code that runs on the logical server.
-Because localization should rarely happen on the server, other alternatives should be considered.

-- `translateToLocal(String)` localizes in the game's locale without formatting.
-The parameter is a translation key.
-- `translateToLocalFormatted(String, Object...)` localizes in the game's locale with formatting.
-The first parameter is a translation key, and the rest are used as formatting arguments for `String.format(String, Object...)`.

 ### `TextComponentTranslation`

 `TextComponentTranslation` is an `ITextComponent` that is localized and formatted lazily.
 It is very useful when sending messages to players because it will be automatically localized in their own locale.